nvdaes/reportPasswords/README.md

 # Report Passwords #

 * Authors: Noelia Ruiz Martínez.

-This add-on adds the option of speaking the text typed on protected controls as passwords.
+This add-on adds the option of speaking the text typed on protected controls like passwords.

-## Key commands ##
-* nvda+control+shift+p: Toggles on and off the speaking of text typed on protected controls as passwords.

-Note: The above command can be changed from NVDA menu, Preferences submenu, Input gestures dialog, Speech category.

-## Preferences Menu ##
-* Report Passwords settings: Allows to toggle on and off the speaking of text typed on protected controls as passwords.
+## How to configure

-Note: The above command can be changed from NVDA menu, Preferences submenu, Input gestures dialog, Configuration category.
+The add-on can be configured from its category in the NVDA's settings dialog, under NVDA's menu, Preferences submenu.
+A gesture for opening the add-on settings panel can be assigned from Input gestures dialog, configuration category.

+Tip: If you aren't used to configure NVDA to speak typed characters or words and want to hear typed text in passwords, you may create a configuration profile to enable the speaking of typed characters and passwords, and assign it to a gesture or create a trigger to enable it automatically in certain situations.
+For convenience, NVDA will ask if you want to set a dedicated profile when the add-on is installed.

 ## Changes for 1.0 ##
 * Initial version.